MT Series of Automated Environmental Titration and Multi-Parameter Analyzers

 Conductivity readings varying with temperature may be due to the substances under test having a coefficient other than the typical value of 1.91% per °C. To eliminate this variation it is necessary to maintain all samples at the reference temperature by use of a thermostatic water bath or equivalent.

-Adjustment may be made by entering the SETUP menu and selecting COEFF (refer Section 3.2.2).
+Adjustment may be made by entering the 4510 conductivity meter SETUP menu and selecting COEFF.
 The reading can then be adjusted to the required value (0.00 to 4.00) by using the keypad.
+A setting of 0.00 will mean that there is no temperature compensation being applied.

 Most MANTECH electrodes are connected to the Interface module via a BNC cable with a detachable S7 connection.
 This S7 connection is located at the electrode cable junction, allowing for easy detachment from the cable, and removal of the electrode while leaving the cable in place.
 This applies to all electrodes except the Ammonia Electrode and all Conductivity electrodes.
 See below for pictures of a pH electrode with the S7 connection attached, and detached.